Contract Novation | Definition, Process, and Examples

 By comprehending the differences between novation and assignment, businesses can make informed decisions when it comes to transferring contractual rights and obligations.

-Types of Novations
+Types of Contract Novations

 Novation can take different forms depending on the specific circumstances and agreements involved.
 Here are three common types of novations: